wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    "Speech Recognition" and Text Analysis are not involved in this use case.

-   Telephone voice menus use "Speech Synthesis".
+   Telephone voice menus use "Speech Synthesis", defined by the Speech Synthesis Markup Language (SSML).

    https://github.com/MicrosoftLearning/mslearn-ai900/blob/main/08%20-%20Speech.ipynb